karanbhandari/FirstEverReactJSProject/README.md

 # FirstEverReactJSProject
-This is a short React.js project I have made using Gulp, Browserify and Watchify
+This is a short React.js project 'Thumbnial-list', I have made using Gulp, Browserify and Watchify